 Lidocaine is the most commonly used local anesthetic agent for IVRA in the United States.
 Prilocaine is more routinely chosen in Europe.
 Prilocaine is metabolized to orthotoluidine, an oxidizing compound capable of converting hemoglobin to methemoglobin.
 This is usually only of concern when the dose of prilocaine is greater than 600 mg.
 Lower extremity IVRA using volumes up to 100 mL does not approach this dosage.

 The usual dose of lidocaine to administer is approximately 3 mg/kg.
 This is a relatively large dose in terms of potential systemic toxicity.
-Systemic toxic reactions can and do occur due to leakage ...
+Systemic toxic reactions can and do occur due ...